University of Nebraska–Lincoln: Residence halls

 On-campus students are members of the Residence Hall Association, which serves as the governing body for dormitory living.
 Approximately forty percent of the student body lives on-campus throughout traditional residence halls, apartment-style halls, and suite-style halls.
 There are seven traditional residence halls on City Campus: Abel, Harper, Kauffman Academic Residential Center, Sandoz, Schramm, Selleck Quadrangle, and Smith.
+As of the 2023-24 school year Selleck no longer serves as academic year housing and instead hosts visitors and students in need of emergency accommodation.

 City Campus has two apartment-style halls (The Courtyards and The Village) and three suite-style halls (Eastside Suites, Knoll Residential Center, and University Suites).
 East Campus is home to the Massengale Residential Center, which contains both traditional and apartment-style housing, and Love Memorial Hall, an all-female cooperative facility.

 Though many Greek houses opened in the 1920s, the first university-operated dormitory was not completed until the female-only Raymond Hall (now Neihardt Residential Hall, though it is not in use) was dedicated in 1932.
 Nebraska opened what was initially a male-only facility, the Selleck Quadrangle, in 1954, and constructed Cather and Pound Halls in 1963 to house a rapidly expanding student body.
 Just a few years later it opened Abel and Sandoz Halls, still the largest residency complex on campus.
 By the 2000s, Cather and Pound Halls were out-of-date and the university began plans to renovate or remove the buildings.
 After a 2014 study determined it would cost $22.7 million to bring the facility up to code, and millions more to complete a modern renovation, Cather and Pound Halls were imploded on December 22, 2017.